rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 God thunders wondrously with his voice; he does great things that we cannot comprehend. ^3705

-For to the snow he says, Fall on the earth, likewise to the downpour, his mighty downpour. ^3706
+For to the snow he says, 'Fall on the earth,' likewise to the downpour, his mighty downpour. ^3706

 He seals up the hand of every man, that all men whom he made may know it. ^3707